-Customizing SonarQube Helm chart before installation
+Customizing SonarQube Server Helm chart before installation

-While we only document the most pressing Helm chart customizations in this documentation, there are other possibilities for you to choose to customize the chart before installing.
+While we only document the most pressing SonarQube Server Helm chart customizations in this documentation, there are other possibilities for you to choose to customize the chart before installing.
 Please see the Helm chart README file for more information on these.
 In particular, see the recommended production use case values.

-You can customize the Helm chart:
+You can customize the SonarQube Server Helm chart:

 - By editing the default values in the